gvwilson/thirdbit/_posts/2016/2016-04-29-why-teachers-dont-collaborate.md

       <em>
-	This kind of "not yet" argument is also unfalsifiable (like claims by members of many millenarian movements, for whom the apocalypse is definitely coming&mdash;yup, absolutely, any day now).
+	This kind of "not yet" argument is also unfalsifiable (like claims by members of many millenarian movements, for whom the apocalypse is definitely coming–yup, absolutely, any day now).
       </em>
     </p>